Themitchell/workshop-react-1-intro-to-react/README.md

 </div>

 <!---
-You cannot modify state this way in a functional component you can only use hooks which avoid this problem
+You cannot modify state this way in a functional component you can only use hooks which avoid this problem, note in the console when we try to modify state directly
 --->

 # Data down, actions up!